Appearance

 Each row includes:

-• The single frame where we consider the screen to have been closest to being set (screening_he_frame)
+- The single frame where we consider the screen to have been closest to being set (

 A few important notes:

-There are a number of other pretty tricky edge cases that are worth noting here and that are other common cases that trip up our ball screen detection:
+There are a number of other pretty tricky edge cases that are worth noting here and that are other common cases that currently trip up our ball screen detection that we will aim to improve in the future:

-• For double ball screens, we aim to include each screen as its own ball screen.
-However, when the second screener slips out of the screen early or the on ball defender is trailing the ball handler a lot because of the first screen, this can cause us to miss the second screen.
-So on a play like this, the first screen we would capture but the second screen we might not: This is an area that we think there are clear methods to improve.
-Once we also identify double screens reliably, we can tag them in the data output.
+- For double ball screens, we aim to include each screen as its own ball screen.
+However, when the second screener slips out of the screen early or the on ball defender is trailing the ballhandler a lot because of the first screen, this can cause us to miss the second screen.
+So on a play like this, the first screen we would capture but the second screen we might not:

 Sample Response